munificent/craftinginterpreters/book/calls-and-functions.md

 ^code define-native-clock (1 before, 1 after)

 The "vm" module needs a couple of includes to wire this all up.
-First to access the c standard library `clock()`:
+First, to access the C standard library `clock()`:

 ^code vm-include-time (1 before, 2 after)